aquasecurity/trivy/docs/air-gap.md

 # Air-gapped environment
-Trivy can be used under air-gapped environment.
+Trivy can be used in air-gapped environments.

 ## Download the vulnerability database
 At first, you need to download the vulnerability database for air-gapped environment.